polterguy/anarq/README.md

 * limit - Maximum number of posts to return.
 If specified this must be in between the range of 0-100.
 The default value if omitted is 25.
 * offset - Offset from where to start retrieving items.
 Combined with the above limit argument, this allows you to page items as you see fit.
 * topic - Name of topic to return items from within.
 See sub section topic for an explanation of this.
-* user - User that posted the OP.
+* username - User that posted the OP.
 * minutes - Number of minutes to filter by.
 Notice, can be multiplied with e.g. 86,400 to filter according to days, weeks, etc.

 This is the main _"feed"_ endpoint, returning the most popular posts, according to what posts had the most upvotes.
 It allows you